 Responsible for keeping the team on track in both goals and meetings, designing the layout or form of the solution, and communicating the design to team members

 Our mentor was Dr. Wolf-Dieter Otte.
+Approximately half way through the semester we lost Davis Zanot, who voluntarily dropped the class.
+Brian Cullinan took on communications with the client and coordinating meetings.

 The Problem

-The sponsor, the Arizona Major League Alumni (AZMLA), receives sports memorabilia from donations from the public.
-The AZMLA has no immediate use for this merchandise and is simply storing it for now.
-They would like to sell this sports memorabilia in order to raise funds which will go to the AZMLA's mission.
-The AZMLA's mission is threefold:
+The sponsor, the Arizona Major League Alumni (AZMLA), receives sports memorabilia from donations made by the public.
+With no efficient way to profit from the cards and memorabilia, the AZMLA has been profiting only by word of mouth.
+This hinders the AZMLA’ s mission to:

 Promote the game of baseball